NYPL-discovery/discovery-store-poster/README.md

 1. Ensure `nypl-digital-dev` and `nypl-sandbox` profiles are registered in `~/.aws/credentials` and `~/.aws/config`
 2. Obtain environment secrets from a colleague to initialize an environment file as follows:
   * `cp config/qa-sample.env config/qa.env`
-  * `cp config/prod-sample.env config/prod.env`
+  * `cp config/production-sample.env config/production.env`
   * Fill in missing secrets in both environment files

-The `DISCOVERY_STORE_CONNECTION_URI` variable should be encrypted.
+Note, the `DISCOVERY_STORE_CONNECTION_URI` variable should be encrypted.
 If you have the plaintext connection string, you can encrypt it using the aws cli:

 ```
 aws kms encrypt --key-id "[arn for 'lambda-rds' key]" --plaintext "[plaintext connection string]"